Hierarchical Experience-informed Navigation for Multi-modal Quadrupedal Rebar Grid Traversal: Multi-modal Planning

 \subsection{Mode Transition Graph Construction}

-We employ a mode transition graph $\mathcal{G}$ in the spirit of the ALEF framework in which the mode families comprise the set of vertices $\mathcal{V}$ in $\mathcal{G} = (\mathcal{V}, \mathcal{E})$.
+We employ a mode transition graph $\mathcal{G} = (\mathcal{V}, \mathcal{E})$ as in the ALEF framework in which the mode families comprise the set of vertices $\mathcal{V}$.
 The edges $\mathcal{E}$ are then formed between mode families for which kinematically feasible transitions exist.
-In the configuration space, edges are formed between mode families which have foliations that intersect, enabling mode transitions.
-The process in which edges are constructed is defined now.
+In the configuration space, edges are formed between mode families which have foliations that intersect.

-We utilize locomotion-specific problem constraints to implicitly define feasible transitions within the mode transition graph.
+We utilize locomotion-specific constraints to implicitly define feasible transitions within the mode transition graph.
 First, a user-defined contact sequence informs the graph on the robot's footfall pattern.
-A transition from a vertex $v_i$ to vertex $v_j$ (equivalently, mode family $\Xi_i$ to mode family $\Xi_j$) is only added if the swing leg at $v_i$ and the swing leg at $v_j$ occur sequentially in the contact sequence.

-Second, we incorporate kinematic reachability analysis to approximate what regions of the ground are contactable by the robot's legs.
-This is then used to determine what contact transitions are kinematically feasible.
+A transition from a vertex $v_i$ to vertex $v_{i+1}$ (equivalently, mode family $\Xi_i$ to mode family $\Xi_{i+1}$) is only added if the swing leg at $v_i$ and the swing leg at $v_{i+1}$ occur sequentially in the contact sequence.
+Second, we incorporate kinematic reachability analysis to approximate what regions are contactable by the robot's legs.
 In this work, we use a family of functions known as superquadrics that has seen recent use in legged locomotion \cite{melon_receding-horizon_2021}.
 The set of points that fall within the superquadric centered at $(x_0, y_0)$ are

-where scalars $A, B$ and $a, b$ control dimensions and curvature.
+where scalars $A, B$ and $a, b$ control dimensions and curvature respectively.
 Parameters were obtained through randomly sampling configurations, keeping all samples that reach within a distance threshold $\epsilon = 1$ cm of the ground, and tuning parameter values to encompass the samples in contact (see Figure \ref{fig:superquadrics_fig}).

-For clarity, a fraction of the mode transition graph with these two constraints incorporated into the feasible transitions is visualized within the higher level of Figure \ref{fig:diagram}.
+For clarity, a portion of the mode transition graph with these constraints incorporated into the feasible transitions is visualized within Figure \ref{fig:diagram}.